Cardiff to challenge Sala fee in French courts

 Cardiff failed in their appeal to the Court of Arbitration for Sport (CAS) over the Fifa ruling and in January paid the first instalment, believed to be around £7m, of the Sala fee to Nantes.
 Fifa then lifted the transfer embargo.

-The Bluebirds had claimed they were not liable for any of the fee because Sala was not officially their player when the 28-year-old died.
+The Bluebirds had claimed they were not liable for any of the fee because Sala was not officially their player when he died aged 28.

 After the CAS verdict, Cardiff also went to the Swiss Federal Tribunal over a point of law.